Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Evidence

-User behavior consistently split between fast decisions and more deliberate evaluation, especially under time and attention constraints.
+User behavior consistently split between fast decisions and more deliberate evaluation, especially under time and attention constraints

 Execution

-• Scan-first layout enabling immediate choice for quick decision-makers.
+• Scan-first layout enabling immediate choice

 Decision 2

-Reframed consent from "permission asking" to value-based choice making
+Reframed consent from "permission asking" to value-based choice

 Evidence